Baked Lasagna in a Bun

 - 1 cup shredded part-skim mozzarella cheese, divided

 - Preheat oven to 350°.
 Make a 2-in.-wide V-shaped cut in the center of each bun to within 1 inch of bottom.
 Remove cut portion and save for another use.
 Place buns on an ungreased baking sheet.

-- In a large skillet, cook beef over medium heat 6-8 minutes or until no longer pink, breaking into crumbles; drain.
+- In a large skillet, cook beef over medium heat until no longer pink, breaking into crumbles, 6-8 minutes; drain.
 Stir in spaghetti sauce, garlic powder and Italian seasoning; heat through.

 - Meanwhile, in a small bowl, mix ricotta cheese, Parmesan cheese and half of the cheddar and mozzarella cheeses.
 Spoon meat sauce into buns; top with ricotta mixture.
 Cover loosely with foil.

 - Bake 20 minutes.
-Sprinkle tops with remaining cheddar and mozzarella cheeses; bake, uncovered, 3-5 minutes or until cheese is melted.
-Yield: 8 servings.
+Sprinkle tops with remaining cheddar and mozzarella cheeses; bake, uncovered, until cheese is melted, 3-5 minutes.